Schizotypal Personality Disorder

 Overview

-Schizotypal personality disorder (SPD) is a mental disorder that falls within the class of cluster A personality disorders in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders.
-People with schizotypal personality disorder often have difficulty forming close relationships and may exhibit odd or eccentric behavior, unusual thinking patterns, and distorted perceptions.
+Schizotypal personality disorder (SPD), not to be confused with schizoid personality disorder, is a mental disorder that falls within the class of cluster A personality disorders in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders.
+These disorders share symptoms of conditions informally called "eccentric" personality People with schizotypal personality disorder often have difficulty forming close relationships and may exhibit odd or eccentric behavior, unusual thinking patterns, and distorted perceptions.
 The disorder tends to emerge in late adolescence or early adulthood, and individuals with SPD may experience difficulty establishing and maintaining relationships, performing effectively at work, or engaging in social activities.
+Their interactions are characterized by a pervasive pattern of intense discomfort with and reduced capacity for close relationships.

 While the symptoms of schizotypal personality disorder can overlap with those of schizophrenia,1 the two disorders are distinct.
-People with schizophrenia typically experience more severe symptoms, including hallucinations2 and delusions.3 In contrast, those with SPD may be more likely to have odd beliefs and eccentric behavior without losing touch with reality.
+People with schizophrenia typically experience more severe symptoms, including hallucinations2 and delusions.3 In contrast, those with schizotypal personality disorder may be more likely to have odd beliefs and eccentric behavior without losing touch with reality.
 For instance, people with schizotypal personality disorder may believe they have special powers (odd beliefs), are involved in events that are unrelated to them (ideas of reference), or can sense things others cannot (magical thinking).
 They usually do not, however, have fixed delusions, which are often present in people with schizophrenia.
+Instead, someone with schizotypal personality disorder typically has trouble with relationships and disturbances in thought patterns, appearance, and behavior.
+SPD is a mental health condition marked by a consistent pattern of intense discomfort with close relationships and is characterized by deficits in social and interpersonal skills.

-The exact cause of SPD remains unknown, but it is believed to result from a combination of genetic, environmental, and neurodevelopmental factors.
+The exact cause of schizotypal personality disorder remains unknown, but it is believed to result from a combination of genetic, environmental, and neurodevelopmental factors.
 The disorder tends to be more common in families with a history of schizophrenia or other psychotic disorders, which suggests that there may be a genetic component.
-Early developmental factors, including adverse childhood experiences and trauma, may also play a role in the onset of SPD.
+Early developmental factors, including adverse childhood experiences and trauma, may also play a role in the onset of schizotypal personality disorder.
 Treatment of schizotypal personality disorder can help individuals with the condition change patterns of disordered thinking, alleviate social anxiety, and develop important life skills.

 Symptoms